Differences Between Acrylic and Polycarbonate

 Find the Best See-Through Plastic for Your Application

-Acrylic (PMMA) and polycarbonate (PC) are very similar plastics in the sense that both have high clarity, meaning the material is see-through like glass.
-They’re both frequently used in applications requiring a see-through material which is stronger than glass, such as aquariums, storm window linings, glasses, computer screens, and more.
+Acrylic (PMMA) and polycarbonate (PC) are similar plastics in having high clarity, meaning the materials are see-through like glass.
+They’re both frequently used in applications requiring see-through material that is stronger than glass, such as aquariums, storm window linings, glasses, computer screens, and more.

-What are the Benefits and Drawbacks of Using Acrylic?
+What are the Benefits and Drawbacks of Using Acrylic Over Polycarbonate?

 - Transparent properties

 - Chemical resistance

 - Prone to cracking under stress due to its brittle nature